Michael-F-Ellis/miniFQS/memory-bank/ABCsyntax.md

 This document is formatted for use in an AI context (e.g., as a system prompt or context file) to guide the translation of other formats into valid ABC.

+This document also contains information about FQS syntax in an attempt to clarify the differences and similarities between FQS and ABC.

 ***

 # ABC Notation Note Syntax (Single Part)